 Any Amazon links below are affiliate links, which means I earn a commission at no cost to you if you click and finalize an order.
 As an Amazon Associate, I earn from qualifying purchases.

 They’re an unfortunate part of life around here.
-We wait all winter for warm weather, then immediately get attacked by mosquitos, gnats, noseeums, and whatever that thing on the right is.
-You then spend the next few days alternately itching like crazy or being in pain where you scratched too much and have an angry, bleeding sore.
+We wait all winter for warm weather, then immediately get attacked by mosquitos, gnats, no-see-ums, and whatever that thing on the right is.
+You then spend the next few days itching like crazy and then trying to patch up the bleeding sores you’re left with.

-Whether you’re gardening, fishing, exercising, or just trying to relax on your porch, these nasty bugs always come in for the kill.
+Whether you’re out gardening, grilling, exercising, or just trying to relax on your porch, these bad bugs always come in for the kill.
 Technically, you don’t even have to be outside to get bit!
-There have been several nights this summer where I woke up in my well-screened house only to find 5-10 bug bites all over my arms, legs, and neck.
+I’ve woken up on multiple mornings in my well-screened house only to find 5-10 bug bites all over my arms, legs, and neck.

 Luckily, there are a few ways to prevent these itchy, scratchy, nasty bug bites.
 Here’s how, along with a few ways to stop the bug bites from itching.

 #1: Use Insect Repellent